 Departure lounge at Paris Nord.
 Much improved since the early days, there are toilets, shops and cafes.

-Business Premier lounge, upstairs from the main lounge, featuring this great cocktail bar.
-You can use this lounge with a Business Premier ticket, with a Eurostar Carte Blanche card, or American Express Platinum Charge Card.
+Eurostar Premier lounge, upstairs from the main lounge, featuring this great cocktail bar.
+You can use this lounge with a Eurostar Premier ticket, with a Eurostar Carte Blanche loyalty card.
 The lounge offers complimentary wine, spirits, beer, tea, coffee & soft drinks.

-• The main concourse at Brussels Midi is a wide and (it has to be said) gloomy street-level passageway running underneath all 22 platforms.
-Eurostar trains leave from platforms 1 & 2 (or, if coming through from Amsterdam, platform 3), and the Eurostar terminal opens off this concourse at the platform 1 end.
-It's marked Channel Terminal.
+Find the Channel Terminal: The main concourse at Brussels Midi is a wide and (it has to be said) gloomy street-level passageway running underneath all 22 platforms.
+Eurostar trains leave from platforms 1 & 2 (or, if coming through from Amsterdam, platform 3), and the Eurostar terminal opens off this concourse at the platform 1 end, marked Channel Terminal.

-• In the Channel Terminal foyer you'll find a small waiting area with staffed check-in desks and automatic ticket gates.
-To use the automatic gates, place your ticket barcode (on your phone or a printout) against the scanner screen on the gate.
-If you want to change your allocated seat (for example, to make sure you're facing forward), use a staffed kiosk.
+Step 1, ticket check: In the Channel Terminal foyer you'll find staffed check-in desks and automatic ticket gates.
+To use the automatic gates, place your ticket QR code (on your phone or printed) against the scanner.
+If you want to change your allocated seat, use a staffed kiosk.

-• Then you walk through a vast duty-free shop into the seating/waiting area.
-There are toilets and an information desk.
+Departure lounge: You walk through a vast duty-free shop into the departures area.
+There are seats, toilets, a cafe & information desk.

-• If you have a Business Premier ticket (or Eurostar Carte Blanche card or American Express Platinum Charge Card) you can use the Business Lounge with complimentary wines & spirits, soft drinks, tea coffee and snacks.
-The entrance is at the back of the main departure lounge.
+Premier lounge: If you have a Eurostar Premier ticket (or Eurostar Carte Blanche loyalty card) you can use the Premier lounge with complimentary wines & spirits, soft drinks, tea coffee and snacks.
+The entrance is to the left at the back of the departure lounge.

-• There are no formalities on arrival in London (unless UK customs people pull you over), it's all done before you board.
-So on arrival you just walk off the train, simple as that.
+There are no formalities on arrival in London unless UK customs people pull you over, you just walk off the train, simple as that.

-• See more about Brussels Midi station including station layout, places to eat & drink or buy food.
+More about Brussels Midi station including station layout, left luggage lockers, places to eat & drink or buy food.

 Entrance to the Eurostar terminal in Brussels.